spark-mv/cdn/guide.md

 # 5. Testing Hola CDN locally on your PC

 Once the code is live on the webpage, remember it is still disabled by default on the server side.
-You can easily enable/disable it locally to test the live code locally on your machine.
+You can easily enable/disable it locally to test the live code locally.
+This is possible by either appending a command to your URL, or by entering commands in the browser developer console.

+## Configuring via address bar

+To control HolaCDN via the address bar, simply append ```‘?hola_mode=xxx’``` to your URL.

+To enable CDN mode:	append ```?hola_mode=cdn```

+To enable stats mode: 	append ```?hola_mode=stats```

+To disable HolaCDN:	append ```?hola_mode=disabled```

+Note that in order to check mode or see statistics, you will need to use the console, see below.

+## Configuring via browser console

 In the browser developer console, enter one of the following commands:

 To enable: 		```hola_cdn.set_mode_cdn()```